 Confluential is a publication platform exploring cross-industries intersections that drive new models of thinking about societal and environmental sustainability.
-The project documents innovation and analyzes the future of technologies, emerging social behaviors, and shared commons.
+The idea was to create a 'confluent space' where the voices of designers, thinkers, technologists, scientists, ecologists, and policymakers can generate conscious and inspiring ideas for considerate and community-oriented socio-environmental frameworks.

 Confluential brings together researchers from diverse professional backgrounds to contribute to alternative research, knowledge, product, or service-building forms.
-The idea was to create a 'confluent space' where the voices of designers, thinkers, technologists, scientists, ecologists, and policymakers can generate conscious and inspiring ideas for considerate and community-oriented socio-environmental frameworks. ↱ Read more
+The project documents innovation and analyzes the future of technologies, emerging social behaviors, and shared commons. ↱ Read more

-Readesign is a conversational platform around the role of critical design practices in shaping how we read and experience text, information, interfaces, and exhibitions as public spaces where opinions are informed.
+Readesign is a conversational platform around the role of critical design practices in shaping how we read and experience text, information, interfaces, and exhibitions as public spaces where opinions are formed.
 The idea for the project came as a response to public language becoming ever more fluid, overlaid, and reproducible.
 In addition, facing unprecedented levels of false or misleading information, propaganda, malinformation, and social media disinformation—thinking critically, fact-checking, and interpreting information are imperative to defending social values collectively.

 I interview leading design practitioners and critics, cultural theoreticians and thinkers, publishers, and writers to explore visual projects, concepts, processual habits, and methodologies around the fundamental transformations in how we produce, read, and perceive information in the 21st century. ↱ Read more

 After over five years of hiatus, the project resumes as a platform that interviews and reviews forward-thinking artists and cultural practitioners grappling with social, political, environmental, and extinction-level matters.
-Working with some of the most exciting artists, critics, curators, galleries, and institutions, I redesigned the project to shift away from the traditional art world and connect established and emerging artists with diverse, engaged, and inclusive audiences and communities.
+Working with some of the most exciting artists, critics, curators, galleries, and institutions, I redesigned the project to shift away from the traditional art world and connect established and emerging artists with diverse, engaged, and inclusive audiences and communities. ↱ Read more

 Contemporary Art Archives is a scalable interface archive and modular search system providing access to some of the most exciting contemporary artists, projects, publications, curators, galleries, institutions, and collections worldwide.
 For this project, I was inspired by the idea that search engines and, to some extent, archives are not a map of what people think as much as a map of how they think.
-As such, my intention was not to create a content repository per se but an instrument that enables connections, relations, and associative thinking patterns.
+My intention was not to create a content repository per se but an instrument that enables connections, relations, and associative thinking patterns.

 "Peripheral Histories" is a print and digital publication that explores an alternative view of experimental film, video, and television art in Romania from the 1970s to 2020.
 I wrote, edited, and designed the book as a personal narration of the sociocultural transformations in this period rather than an art historical account.
 Romanian media art history provides a fascinating opportunity for people to uncover different angles on how media shapes history for cultures in transition.

-I grouped some of the most representative artworks for the first time, analyzed the prominent motifs, and designed the book as a thematic overview that is easy to read—the image above is a sample from when I started the design.
-I wrote the book as a personal memory exercise because I wanted to avoid the common understandings of the 'periphery' prevalent in art and cultural criticism, which often reinforce ideas of (self-)marginalization and hierarchical forms of modernism. ↱ Read more
+I grouped some of the most representative artworks for the first time, from the early works of kinema ikon, Ion Grigorescu, or the Sigma Group to the visionary works of Aurelia Mihai, Anca Munteanu Rimnic, Mona Vătămanu and Florin Tudor, Dragoș Alexandrescu, Larisa Crunțeanu, or Mihai Grecu.
+I analyzed the prominent motifs and designed the book as a thematic overview that is easy to read—the image above is a sample from when I started the design.
+I wrote the book as a personal memory exercise to avoid the common understandings of the 'periphery' prevalent in art and cultural criticism, which often reinforce ideas of (self-)marginalization and hierarchical forms of modernism. ↱ Read more

 Diffractive Archives is a two-fold experimental project.
-The first part is an extensive research publication on archival practices in networked environments inspired by my Ph.D. thesis in philosophy on archives and discourse.
+The first part is an extensive research publication on archival practices in networked environments inspired by my Ph.D. in Philosophy on archives and contemporary discourse.
 I explore the implications of notions such as Foucault's archaeology of knowledge, material and discursive formations, spectrality and tele-technologies, submedial spaces and chronopolitics, or the decolonization of knowledge and archives.
 However, in the current research, I focus on forensic archives, as inspired by the writings and practice of Forensic Architecture, and diffractive archives, as inspired by the writings of Karen Barad and philosophers of new materialism.